life4/deal/docs/tests.md

 + `case.kwargs` -- dict of keyword arguments that will be passed into the original function.
 + `case.func` -- the original function itself
 + `case.exceptions` -- tuple of all exceptions that will be ignored.

+When called, `case` calls `case.func` and returns the call result.
+If an exception from `case.exceptions` was raised, `typing.NoReturn` returned.

 ## Practical example